bcbnz/matplotlib-pgfutils/doc/config.md

 `xelatex`, `pdflatex` or `lualatex`.
 This is specified in the `engine` setting.
-The width and height of the text area in the document are given in the `text_width` and `text_height` values, with the default values being taken from a `xelatex` document using the article class with no adjust of margins etc. The dimensions of a TeX document can be measured using the `layouts` package:
+The width and height of the text area in the document are given in the `text_width` and `text_height` values, with the default values being taken from a `xelatex` document using the article class with no adjustment of margins etc.
+The dimensions of a TeX document can be measured using the `layouts` package:

 ```tex
 \documentclass{article}